cra0/GateKeeper-Systems-Reversing/README.md

 ### Device Information Query

-Through the usuage of one of the Key tools I also discovered this specific 8khz signal that is sent to the smart wheel.
+Through the usage of one of the Key tools I also discovered this specific 8khz signal that is sent to the smart wheel.
-It will then return back some information including:

-- Battery voltage (3.0)
-- date (eg 09.19) (Manufactory date perhaps?)
-- rL (7.10)
-- id1 (0911)
-- id2 (2255)

 ![signal2](docs/query_device_signal.png)

+BIN: `1011010`
+HEX: `0x5A`

+Once the wheel receives this it will then return back statistical information including:

+- Battery voltage e.g. (3.0v)
+- date e.g. (09.19) (Manufactory date perhaps?)
+- rL e.g. (7.10)
+- id1 e.g. (0911)
+- id2 e.g. (2255)

-This can also be sent via the 2.4GHz signal.
+This data can also be sent from the wheel via the 2.4GHz signal.

 ## (2.4GHz Operation)